When and When Not to Use Facebook for Your Business

-Toyota launched an advertising campaign where parents would pass down their trusty well used Camry to their son or daughter while the youngest siblings witnessing the tradition begins to day dream of the day when his big brother or sister would pass down the car to them.
-The message being conveyed is that a Toyota lasts and lasts.
+Toyota launched an advertising campaign where parents would pass down their trusty well used Camry to their son or daughter.
+Simultaneously, the youngest siblings witnessing the tradition begins to daydream of the day when his big brother or sister would pass down the car to them.
+The message being conveyed is that Toyota lasts and lasts.

 Toyota’s ad agency used Facebook to engage consumers on a personal level.
 This is a very effective use of Facebook.